multiversx/mx-docs/docs/developers/transactions/tx-payment.md

         .await;
 ```

-The `NumExpr` type gives the developer the freedom to write big numbers as strings with separators and does the conversion automatically.
 In this example, the value put inside `NumExpr` is equal to 0,05 EGLD.
 The `0,` component is just stylistic and can be ignored, and there are 16 digits after `5` from a total of 18, marking the decimal point.

+[comment]: # (mx-context-auto)

-- `i32`
+### `i32`

+`i32` is only supported because it is the default Rust numeric type and unannotated numeric constants are of this type.

+Make sure you don't pass a negative value!

 ```rust title=blackbox_test.rs
     state